TobikoData/sqlmesh/docs/comparisons.md

 Over time dbt has seen that data transformations are not enough to operate a scalable and robust data product.
 As a result, advanced features are patched in, such as state management (defer) and incremental loads, to try to address these needs while pushing the burden of correctness onto users with increased complexity.
 These "advanced" features make up some of the fundamental building blocks of a DataOps framework.

-SQLMesh is designed from the ground up to be a robust DataOps framework.
-Although SQLMesh provides an easy and efficient way to run data transformations, much of the work that went into it was focused on streamlining testing, deployment, and scalability.
-For example, state management is a first-class concept in SQLMesh and is used to guarantee correctness of incremental loads.
+In other words, the challenge of implementing these features in dbt falls primarily on **you**: more jinja macro blocks, more manual configuration, and more opportunities for error.
+We needed an easier, more reliable way, so we built it ourselves: SQLMesh is designed from the ground up to be a robust DataOps framework.

 SQLMesh makes correctness and efficiency accessible to everyone, not just power users.

 SQLMesh aims to be dbt format-compatible.
 Importing existing dbt projects with minor changes is in development.